 Deliver world class chiropractic education, research and patient care

 CCEI has established core Model Standards that comprise the essential elements necessary for chiropractic accrediting agencies around the world to ensure that each program they accredit provides quality education so that their graduates can serve as competent and qualified chiropractic practitioners.

-CMCC awards a Doctor of Chiropractic degree, a second entry baccalaureate honours degree, to its graduates.
-This program is offered under the written consent of the Minister of Training, Colleges and Universities for the period from March 2011 to March 2023.
+CMCC awards a Doctor of Chiropractic (DC) degree, a second entry baccalaureate honours degree, to its graduates.
+This program is offered under the written consent of the Minister of Training, Colleges and Universities (MCU) for the period from March 2011 to March 2023.

 Prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (e.g., acceptable to potential employers, professional licensing/regulatory bodies or other educational institutions).